What We Are Doing

 - Increased screening for potential risk factors, including home location and situation, recent travel, pre-existing conditions, and self-quarantine measures.

-- In conjunction with the state monitored quarantine, all newly enrolled students will spend at least 14 days in an orientation group prior to joining any established group.
+- In conjunction with the state testing requirements, all newly enrolled students will spend at least five days in an orientation group prior to joining any established group.
 They and their supervising staff will have their temperature taken daily and be closely supervised for any symptoms of Covid-19.
 In order to accommodate these groups, enrollment dates are coordinated based on the needs of the families and the availability of the orientation groups.

 At our Residences and at the Farm

-- Students required to wear masks indoors and outdoors when adequate physical distancing cannot be maintained
+- Students are required to wear masks indoors and outdoors when adequate physical distancing cannot be maintained

-- Required temperature checks on all staff upon entering and leaving the field
+- Required temperature checks on all staff upon entering the field

 - Temperature checks on all students 1x/daily